The third type of Emergency is Financial Emergency provided under Article 360.

 The President may also give directions for the reduction of salaries and allowances of the Central Government employees including the Judges of the Supreme Court and the High Courts.

-So far, fortunately, financial emergency has never been proclaimed.
+So far, fortunately, the financial emergency has never been proclaimed.